There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Speed limit restrictions

-Blue circles tell you what you must do:
+Blue circle road signs tell you what you must do:

 - Follow a specific direction